idesignzone/gridbox-theme-backend-free/README.md

 3. Fork Gridbox [front-end repository](https://github.com/idesignzone/gridbox-theme-frontend-free) to your github account.
 4. Create a Netlify account and setup to deploy your new repository.
 5. In Netlify go to `Build & Deploy -> Environment variables` and add `WORDPRESS_URL` and add your Wordpress backend URL here.
-6. Now you can deploy your repository to Netlify.
+6. Now you can deploy your repository to Netlify to get the website URL of your front-end.
 7. Finally go to Wordpress admin `Settings -> Site Address (URL)` and change it to your Front-end website URL that you just deployed on Netlify.
 (You need to deploy you front-end again for this to take place)

 ### Setup Locally